-First we have his spontaneous conversion speech in Mosiah 27, where he stands up and addresses his family and friends who have fasted and prayed over him for three days and three nights.
-He knows how much they had worried about him, before and during this ordeal.
-He addresses their concerns using straightforward, graphic terms that must have been both relieving and astonishing to them, telling them exactly what had happened to him in the amazing reversal that he has just experienced.
+First we have his spontaneous conversion speech in Mosiah 27, where he stands up and addresses his family who have fasted and prayed over him for three days and three nights. he knows how much they had worried about him, before and during this ordeal.
+He addresses their concerns using straightforward, graphic terms that mut have been both relieving and astonishing to them, telling them exactly what had happened to him in the amazing reversal that he has just experienced.
 His style here is succinct and declarative.

 Next we have Alma 5.
 Here Alma is speaking to backsliding church members in the city of Zarahemla.
 Remember that there had been 3,500 converts the year before.
 It had been a great, successful year for the missionary effort following the defeat of Amlici.
 But Alma had a retention problem; perhaps some had joined for social or political reasons in the aftermath of the civil war.
 In this setting, Alma delivers a classic covenant renewal speech, encouraging people to renew or to deepen the level of conversion they had previously experienced.
 Here his style is authoritative, drawing heavily on phrases from King Benjamin’s renewal text given in the same city of Zarahemla forty-two years (or six sabbatical periods) earlier.